DJMare/express_http_RequestAndResponse_httpVerbsPostman/README.md

 # express_http_RequestAndResponse_httpVerbsPostman
-A simple http request and response app using http verbs to view basic CRUD operations in Postman.
+A http request and response app using http verbs to view basic CRUD operations in Postman.

 COMMAND PROMPT